 Irish and Scotch Whiskey Distilling Process

 The Irish whiskey distilled process is accomplished in three separate stages in massive copper "pots" or "stills."
-The pot-stills, along with an additional distillation step, tends to bring about a uniquely smooth sprit.
+The pot-stills, along with an additional distillation step, tend to bring about a uniquely smooth spirit.

-The rural poor, in Ireland, produced Whiskey first.
-The thinking is that Whiskey evolved in a bread eating culture.
-As people grow grain, mill it for bread, when extra was available, The made Whiskey.
+The rural poor in Ireland produced Whiskey first.
+The thinking is that Whiskey evolved in a bread-eating culture.
+As people grow grain, mill it for bread, when extra was available, They made Whiskey.

 While the Irish may have invented Whiskey, Scotland is known as the spiritual home of Whiskey.